Horbenkodev/hugo-blog/content/posts/saas-market-overview/index.md

 As you can see, the future of the SaaS market looks quite bright and there are no reasons even to think that the demand for SaaS services is going to decrease in the upcoming years.
 If you are considering a plan to launch your own cloud-based platform that will help your clients and employees in dealing with their everyday tasks, you need to have a reliable development team by your side.

 At Anadea, we will be always happy to help you in building a cloud-based solution that will be fully tailored to your needs.
 Our seasoned developers have a deep understanding of the current market landscape and strong practical skills in using the most cutting-edge tech tools.
 Want to learn more?
 Do not hesitate to contact us!

-## Frequently Asked Questions
-### What is the SaaS industry?
-The SaaS industry is a business branch that unites a wide range of software products and vendors.
-The main peculiarity that makes them stand out from the row of other providers and solutions is the way of delivering apps as a service over the internet.
-Users do not need to install these cloud-based apps on their computers and other devices.
-They get access to them via their web browsers.
-Thanks to that, these solutions can be available to users regardless of their location if they have an internet connection.
-These applications are delivered by vendors in accordance with a subscription-based model with flexible pricing.

-### How many SaaS companies are there?
-It is quite complicated to name the exact figure.
-But according to various estimates, as of 2022, there are around 30,000 SaaS companies worldwide and nearly 60% of them are based in the US.

-### How do SaaS companies make money?
-As SaaS companies provide their solutions to users as a service, users pay for using this software.
-It means that the core source of revenue for such companies is subscription fees.
-Pricing models can be different.
-While some businesses choose usage-based pricing, some others adopt a seat-based approach.
-To attract new users, quite often companies offer so-called freemium deals.
-These deals include a free trial period that a person can use in order to understand whether the chosen solution is an appropriate one.

-Besides subscriptions, companies can also introduce special premium plans or earn on publishing ads.

-### What are the reasons for the popularity of SaaS solutions?
-Among the key reasons, we should name the flexibility and convenience that users can enjoy when they implement SaaS solutions in their business processes.
-They do not need to install software on their computers and think about the necessity to update and maintain it.
-Cloud-based apps can be accessed from any device and from any location, while all updates and modernization are the responsibility of a vendor.